Additional Resource Links:

 Scan (do not photograph) a page from the magazine you are using.
 Pick a page that includes an article so that it will contain main body text as well as headings, sub headings, folio, captions and any other category or grouping of text that is a part of the “House Style”.

 Place your scanned page in a background or template layer of inDesign.
 Create a new layer above it and type in a paragraph in that layer.
-Try to match the template paragraph typography exactly (typeface, leading, size, tracking, etc.) You are using this template layer to simply capture the house style of typography.
+Try to match the template paragraph typography exactly (typeface, leading, size, tracking, etc.) However, the magazine that you picked may not have used the Fibonocci number system to determine spacing, so you are simply referring to that sample magazine as a reference.
+Your upgrade design will be an improvement because of the application of the grid and Fibonocci number sequence creating greater harmony between elements.
+You are also using this template layer to simply capture the house style of typography.
 You are not using the article or story in your design.
 You will be applying this style to your story/article.

 Repeat this same procedure for all of the various categories or groups of text that you magazine uses in its House Style. (folio info, headings, subheadings, captions, etc.).
 Create Paragraph Styles for each of them.